lazerwalker/twine-app-builder/README.md

 To use this, you will need basic familiarity with git and GitHub.
 No other technical expertise is needed beyond whatever you need to make your game!

+For the technically-minded: this uses GitHub Actions to bundle up your game into a prewritten Electron app template, which then gets built for Windows and macOS.

 ## How to Use

 More detailed instructions follow, but here's the big-picture of what you'll be doing: